Calinou/godot-asset-library-laravel/README.md

 #### Code quality tools

 - Feature tests are available.
-They use an in-memory database, so your existing data isn't affected when running them.
+They use a secondary MySQL database configured in `.env.testing`.
+You need to create this database before running them.
 - This project follows the Laravel code style, applied using [PHP CS Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer).
 - Code is analysed with PHPStan thanks to